brittanyrw/theaterlog/README.md

   - A star if a show is a favorite
   - An emoji representing my review of the show
   - A numbered card displaying the number of times I have seen that particular show
 - If a musical, my favorite song from the show (at the time of viewing) will be displayed.
-This will link to a video performance of the show (if avaliable)